xenharmonic-devs/scale-workshop/README.md

 ![Scale Workshop screenshot](https://raw.githubusercontent.com/xenharmonic-devs/scale-workshop/main/src/assets/img/opengraph-image.png)

+## Beta Warning!
+This release is in beta.
+Not everything has been implemented and documentation has not been synchronized with the new features.

+Some of the new features are documented over at [sonic-weave](https://github.com/xenharmonic-devs/sonic-weave).

 ## Description

 [Scale Workshop](https://scaleworkshop.plainsound.org/) allows you to design microtonal scales and play them in your web browser.
 Export your scales for use with VST instruments.
 Convert Scala files to various tuning formats.